 Everyone in the United States is at risk of having their identity stolen, and age does not serve as a barrier.
 In fact, criminals often target minors and avoid looking for adult victims.
 After all, many adults have already managed to burn their credit status for their own reasons.

 Meanwhile, victimizing children gives many advantages to identity thieves.
-The biggest being that it’s easy for the thief to victimize the child’s identity over and over.
+The biggest is that it’s easy for the thief to victimize the child’s identity repeatedly.
 If the victim is 12 years old, it could be almost a decade before a single credit inquiry or report request is made.
 This means the damage could already be done, and there might be nothing the victim could do to rectify the situation.

 Identity theft is like hacking, for the fact that there are countless ways a criminal can do it.

 In most cases, it starts with obtaining a child’s Social Security Number (SSN).
 This, along with a few other pieces of personal identifying information, is enough for the thief to apply for credit cards, open a line of credit, and much more.
-In fact, fake driver’s licenses and even mortgage applications have been pushed through with the use of stolen information from a minor.
+In fact, fake driver’s licenses and even mortgage applications have been pushed through using stolen information from a minor.